QR codes have been around for years now, and they can be a convenient way to share information with your customers and prospects.

 How are QR codes used?
-Basically people take a picture of them with their phone, which then takes them to the URL or opens the information or whatever … all of which happens on a computer.
+Basically people take a picture of them with their phone, which then takes them to the URL or opens the information or whatever … all of which happens in a browser.

 Where do most people read emails?
 On a computer screen (or smartphone screen or tablet screen).
 It appears that these two would make sense together, right?
 The QR codes gives them something on a computer, and they are reading the email on the computer.

-The computer which they are already reading the email on already has capability to let them make one click with a mouse or finger to open any link or save any information that might be contained within a QR code.
-So you’re asking them to do another step, when you could have asked them to only do one.
+The computer which the person looking at your code is already reading the email on already has capability to let them make one click with a mouse or finger to open any link or save any information that might be contained within a QR code.
+So you’re asking them to take another step, when you could have asked them to only do one.
 This doesn’t make you look very efficient or effective.

 Problem #2 … they have to use their smartphone to take a picture of the QR code.
 If they’re reading your email on the computer, they have to pick up their phone, point it at the computer, have it scan the QR code, and then open whatever was in the QR code on their phone.
 (And yes this can work in the rare instance when one person wants to save something from your email into their phone, but in that case they can almost always just forward the email to their phone, still requiring fewer steps).

 If they’re reading your email on their smartphone – which is increasingly common! – they have to somehow contort their phone so that the camera is facing the screen to use the camera to scan the picture of the code that is showing on their screen.
-While the other one might make sense 1 out of every 500 times, this one never does.
+While pointing their phone at a laptop screen might make sense 1 out of every 500 times, this one never does.

 Drop the QR codes out of your emails.
-Only use them on printed things.
+Only use them on printed items.

 2. Don’t print a QR code that contains information that will need to change regularly.

-If I format a QR code to contain my contact information, and I move, or change employers, or get a new phone number or email, and the information in the QR code that I’ve printed somewhere still has the old information, that won’t be helpful to the person scanning the code.
+If I format a QR code to contain my contact information, and I move, or change employers, or get a new phone number or email, that original QR code will still contain the original information … and that won’t be helpful to the person scanning the code.

-Here I go contradicting myself again … in #2 I say don’t use it for changing information, but now I tell you how to use it for changing information.
-Just like a woman!
+Here I go contradicting myself again … in tip #2 I say don’t use a QR code for information that may change, but now I tell you how to use it for changing information.
+Just like a woman, always changing her mind!

-And example for a real estate agent would be to have one QR code on all yard signs, that takes the viewer to one web page that always has all of your current listings.
-They can quickly find the one listing they are standing at, and within just a couple of clicks find out information about the property, and your contact information.
+An example for a real estate agent would be to have one QR code on all yard signs, that takes the viewer to one web page that always has all of your current listings.
+They can quickly scroll through to find the one listing they are standing at, and within just a couple of clicks find out information about the property along with your contact information.

-4. If using a QR code for your contact information, consider using a service.
+4. If using a QR code for your contact information, set up a custom page.